RP2/resume-gen-web/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 Please see our [contributing guidelines](CONTRIBUTING.md) for details.

 ### Development Setup